elegant-scipy/elegant-scipy/markdown/epilogue.markdown

 And when you do get stuck in your own work, don't be afraid to seek help there!
 We are a friendly bunch!
-The *main* requirement when seeking help is to show that you've tried a bit of problem solving yourself, and to provide others with a minimal script to demonstrate your problem and how you've tried to fix it.
+The *main* requirement when seeking help is to show that you've tried a bit of problem solving yourself, and to provide others with a minimal script and enough sample data to demonstrate your problem and how you've tried to fix it.

 - **No:** "I need to generate a big array of random Gaussians.
 Can someone help?"